 Monies with no requirements or restrictions as to use or disposition.
-Grants, contracts, and cooperative agreements are considered to be restricted funds, while gifts are usually considered unrestricted funds.
+Grants, contracts, and cooperative agreements are restricted funds, while gifts are usually considered unrestricted funds.

 Unsolicited Proposals

 A proposal submitted to a sponsor that is not in response to an RFP, RFA, or program announcement.